Safer travel guidance for public transport users, walkers, cyclists, drivers

 - be aware of passengers getting off public transport, especially on rural routes

 You should wash or sanitise your hands before your journey and, if you are the driver, you should encourage passengers to do likewise.

 Be aware of the surfaces within your vehicle that you or others touch.
 If the vehicle is your responsibility, you should regularly clean areas such as the steering wheel and door handles.

 Where people from different households need to use a vehicle at the same time, good ventilation (keeping the car windows open) and facing away from each other may help to reduce the risk of transmission.

 You may wish to wear a face covering to protect others.

 Where possible, think about seating arrangements to best increase distance between people in the vehicle.

-You should limit the time you spend at garages, petrol stations and motorway services.
-You should keep a two metre distance from others and pay by contactless methods, if possible.
+You should limit the time you spend at garages, petrol stations, and motorway services.
+You should keep a two metre distance from others where possible, or one metre with a face covering, and pay by contactless methods.